AdamWhitcroft/adamwhitcroft.github.io/index.md

 I make iOS and macOS app icons for folks building fun software.
 If you’d like to commission an icon, <a href="mailto:hey@adamwhitcroft.com?subject=App%20icon%20inquiry">send me an email</a>.

-{% include section-header.html title="Apps" %}
+{% include section-header.html title="Software" %}

-I make iOS apps too.
+I make SwiftUI apps as well.
+My first was launched a little after my second child was born, and there are a couple I'm working on now.

 {% include apps.html %}